JOY IN THE PARK: NATIONAL INDIGENOUS PEOPLES DAY - JUNE 2025

 OUTDOOR EVENT SERIES IN DAVID CROMBIE PARK

-Jamii is also honoring its long-term relationship with Pikangikum First Nation by presenting a new photo exhibition by Kurri Quill.
-This exhibition, “Mong'Kah'Job”, calls on us to see the people of Pikangikum - individuals of all ages navigating their own life journeys - while celebrating their culture and way of being.
-Kurri’s message is a quiet yet powerful invitation to grow closer, to bridge gaps in understanding, and to honour the dignity of each story captured through his lens.
-“Mong'Kah'Job” is an invitation to see one another more fully.
+As part of the celebration, Jamii also honoured its long-standing relationship with Pikangikum First Nation by unveiling a new photo exhibition by Kurri Quill.
+Titled “Mong'Kah'Job”, the exhibition invited us to see the people of Pikangikum — individuals of all ages navigating their own life journeys — while celebrating their culture and way of being.
+Kurri’s message was a quiet yet powerful invitation to grow closer, bridge gaps in understanding, and honour the dignity of every story captured through his lens.
+“Mong'Kah'Job” encouraged us to see one another more fully.

-In addition to Red Rhythm & Blues’ music and the unveiling of Kurri Quill’s photo exhibition, the event features face painting with Linda Epp, crafts with Sun Raven Arts, and food by Tea & Bannock.
+The celebration also featured face painting with Linda Epp, crafts with Sun Raven Arts, and delicious food by Tea & Bannock.

-Come for the food, the music, the dancing, and the joy.
-Celebrate Indigenous voices, artistry, and community with us!
+We came together for the food, the music, the dancing, and above all - the joy.
+Thank you to everyone who joined us in celebrating Indigenous voices, artistry, and community.

 ARTIST LINE-UP: